awslabs/gluonts/docs/tutorials/mxnet_models/trainer_callbacks.md

 ## Using multiple callbacks

 To continue the training from a given predictor you can use the `WarmStart` callback.
-When you want to use more than one callback, provide them as a list:
+When you want to use more than one callback, just provide a list with multiple callback objects:

 ```python
 from gluonts.mx.trainer.callback import WarmStart